ansys/pyaedt-toolkits-antenna/doc/source/getting_started/cli_guide.rst

 1. AEDT must be running
 2. gRPC server must be enabled (check the port number in AEDT)
-3. An HFSS project should be open
+3. If no HFSS project is open, the command creates a new project automatically

 Basic example: